 At the end of last year, we started selling XDA cases with our friends at CruzerLite, and we’ve seen some phenomenal interest.
 Our current lineup is the Samsung Galaxy Note 2, Samsung Galaxy S III, Samsung Galaxy Nexus, and the Google Nexus 4—but we want to add more.
 So we have decided to hold a poll and let the users choose which device(s) to add to our current lineup.

 Below you will find some of the top devices at XDA.
 Please choose one from the list that you would like to see offered, and we will pick from the top 3 devices.
 The voting ends on February 15, so make sure you place your vote for the devices you love!

 EDIT: The results are in, and displayed below.
 We’ll keep you updated as to the final options . . .
 READ ON »

-Posted December 20, 2012 By: Haroon Q. Raja
+Posted December 20, 2012 at 10:00 am by Haroon Q. Raja

 Do you have an unlocked Motorola Droid RAZR HD on Verizon, and do you want to use on some other carrier?
 You would most likely be using it on one that offers HSPA+ instead of LTE, and doesn’t support fast dormancy.
 In such a situation, having LTE and fast dormancy enabled on the device would not just be pointless, but also a needless resource hog.
 That’s why XDA Senior Member pfak found a quick solution to disable LTE and fast dormancy on the device, and force it to use HSPA+ for data.

 The hack involves adding a few lines to your build.prop file, Therefore, your device must be rooted for it to work.
 Furthermore, you’ll need a carrier-unlocked device in order to use it with any other carrier in . . .
 READ ON »